 Buy versus Lease

 Computers need to be replaced periodically.
 You should plan for this, and replace your computers on a regular schedule.
 Otherwise, you're constantly reacting to catastrophes.
 I suggest you replace your computers every three years, replacing a third of them each year.
-If you want to tempt fate a little more, replace a quarter of your computers every four years, but come up with a plan and stick to it.
+If you want to tempt fate a little more, replace a quarter of your computers every year, but come up with a plan and stick to it.

 Leasing your computers forces you to stick to the plan.
 When a lease expires, you send the old computers back and install the new computers you got on a new lease.
 (One of my clients even had a program that allowed employees to take the old off-lease computers.)